As a holistic MD I endeavor to get to the root causes of illness.

 But when I evaluate them the vast majority of the time I discover they have chronic Lyme Disease and almost always co-infections such as Babesia, Bartonella and Mycoplasma.
 While these are not easy to treat, they can be treated and these people can be restored to good health.

-When I look for an article that provides a good overview of Lyme and Co-infections I have not been able to find any that I really like, so I finally decided to write it myself.
+I have looked for an article that provides a good overview of Lyme and Co-infections to recommend to my patients but I have not been able to find any that I really like, so I finally decided to write it myself; here it is!

 Few topics in medicine are more controversial than Lyme Disease.
 There is a major split within the medical profession.